kita85/spotify-api-exercise/README.md

 Run `npm install` to install all necessary node modules.

 Run `npm build-dev` to build the project and watch for changes.
-The build artifacts will be stored in the `/dist/spotify-api-exercise` direcotry and is now available to serve on your localhost at `http://localhost/spotify-api-exercise/dist/spotify-api-exercise`.
+The build artifacts will be stored in the `/dist/spotify-api-exercise` direcotry.

 Run `ng build --prod` for a prodction build.
 The build artifacts will also be stored in the `/dist/spotify-api-exercise` directory.

+You will need an Apache/PHP web server to serve the files.
+[Docker](https://www.docker.com/get-started) or [MAMP](https://www.mamp.info/en/downloads/) are both good options.

 ## Code scaffolding